Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quib-naming.rst

-By default, upon creation of a new quib, its ``assigned_name`` is automatically set as the name of the variable of the quib (e.g., the statement ``numbers = np.arange(n**2 + 1)`` above, created a quib ``numbers`` and assigned the name ‘numbers’ as its ``assigned_name``.
+By default, upon creation of a new quib, its ``assigned_name`` is automatically set as the name of the variable of the quib (e.g., the statement ``numbers = np.arange(n**2 + 1)`` above, created a quib ``numbers`` and assigned the string ‘numbers’ as its ``assigned_name``.
 In general though, a quib name does not need to be the same as the name of the variable holding the quib.
 To begin with, while each quib has a single ``assigned_name``, it can be pointed to by multiple different variables with different names (for example, if we set ``numbers_copy = numbers``, then ``numbers_copy.assigned_name`` will